 - Choose “CROP” option from the drop down menu again

 - You will see the picture in an Oval shape.
-It is surrounded by grey shaded area.
-The edges will show black clip like icons.
+It is surrounded by gray shaded area.
+The edges will show black clip like icons:

 - Now place your cursor close to black clip like icons.
 You can hold it and resize the crop area.